 This package includes all of the above elements.

 Lesson Study with subject knowledge.
 The Trainer provides training in the Lesson Study process.
 The school has agreed a research focus with the Trainer, who provides related professional development for the Lesson Study teachers to help them to get started with the research.

 This package includes all of the above elements AND two additional

 Lesson Study only (preparatory discussion, 1 training day, 2 follow-up sessions, 1 Lesson Study lesson observation) £1,800.

-Lesson Study with subject knowledge (preparatory discussion, 1 training day, 2 follow-up sessions, 1 Lesson Study lesson observation, 2 additional mathematics or literacy professional development sessions) £2,400.
+Lesson Study with subject knowledge (preparatory discussion, 1 training day, 2 follow-up sessions, 1 Lesson Study lesson observation, 2 additional mathematics professional development sessions) £2,400.